Jomes/routerSDK/README.md

 #RouterSDK
-RouterSDK is excellent Router framwork ,it is easy to  integrate in your project.
-You can start the application through the web page by the custom parameters, but also provides a number of useful features such as dynamic routing configuration, jump animation, task station, jump pretreatment, etc..
+RouterSDK is an excellent Router framwork ,it is easy to integrate in your project.
+You can start an application through the web page by the custom parameters.
+In addition, it   can also provides a number of useful features such as dynamic routing configuration, jump animation, task station, jump pretreatment, etc.

 ## Screenshot
 ![route](./gif/routersdk.gif)